arampall/MY-TODO/README.md

 To implement this project, you need to implement the following functions and configure them in the `serverless.yml` file:

+### Auth
-* `Auth` - A custom authorizer for API Gateway that validates all other functions.
+A custom authorizer for API Gateway that validates all other functions.

+### GetTodos
-* `GetTodos` - Returns all TODOs for a current user.
+Returns all TODOs for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend

 The response date format looks like this: